Increase in mental clarity with a ketogenic diet

 The increased fat intake itself from low-carb and keto diets has also been shown to increase brain function in specific ways.

-Those with Alzheimer’s have seen improved memory scores that might correlate with the amount of ketones levels present.
+Those with Alzheimer’s have seen improved memory scores that might correlate with the number of ketone levels present.

-Ketones from a very low-carb diet have also been shown to improve mild cognitive impairment in ageing adults.
+Ketones from a very low-carb diet have also been shown to improve mild cognitive impairment in aging adults.

 The question is: does a ketogenic diet bring a true cognitive advantage for healthy people?
 And might ketosis encourage better brain health for the average person?